Registration will open by March 1, 2023

 - Working with teachers

-- Afternoon discussions and preparation for following day
+- Afternoon discussions and preparation for the following day

-- Involving and preparing candidate for participation in evening socials where possible
+- Involving and preparing candidates for participation in evening socials where possible

 • The musician must have demonstrated a genuine interest in Scottish music, preferably with some experience playing Scottish Country Dance Music

-• The musician must have a desire to improve his or her musical skills
+• The musician must have the desire to improve his or her musical skills

 • The musician must display an appropriate level of technical proficiency on his/her instrument, with the ability to improve musical skills